CH8: Windows Memory Forensics

 .dmpfile.
 While useful for debugging, these files require specific conversion or valid symbol tables to be read by standard forensic tools. -

-Hibernation File (hiberfil.sys): As mentioned in section 8.1.1, this is a compressed file created by the OS.
+Hibernation File (hiberfil.sys): As mentioned in section 8.1, this is a compressed file created by the OS.
 It is not a "capture" format in the traditional sense, but it is a valid source of memory evidence.
-However, you cannot feed a raw
+Volatility 3's layered address space architecture can process

 EnCase / Forensic Containers (.E01, .AD1): Commercial tools like FTK Imager or EnCase often wrap the memory dump in an evidence container.
 These formats are excellent for chain of custody because they include embedded metadata (Case Number, Examiner Name) and integrity hashes.
-However, open-source tools like Volatility often struggle to read the proprietary headers of
+Volatility 3 has improved support for the EWF/E01 format and can often read these files directly.
+However, raw format remains the most universally compatible option across all tools.
+If you encounter compatibility issues, converting the image back to raw is a reliable fallback.

 Once you have acquired a raw memory dump (e.g., memdump.raw), you cannot simply open it in a text editor.
 You need tools that understand the data structures of the Windows OS.